maricairns/maricairns/README.md

 # Clinical Psychology And Human Factors Domain Expertise Applied To AI Safety

-Applying clinical psychology and human factors domain expertise to AI Model And AI Agent Behaviour, Personality, Manipulation And Deception; including what we do not want AI to do.
+Clinical Psychologist, Examining AI Model And AI Agent Behaviour, Manipulation, Deception And Personality (Persona Vectors) From The Build Level Up, including what we do not want AI to do.

 Human Factors in AI.
 AI and Humans.